Costco Sues Over Trump Tariffs: What Could That Mean for Prices in 2026?

 Costco is typically known for deals like its $1.50 hot dog combo, and lately, gold bars that keep selling out.
 But at this moment, the warehouse retailer is in the spotlight due to a high-stakes legal battle over sweeping tariffs imposed by President Donald Trump.

 What's happening?
 Costco recently filed a lawsuit to preserve its right to a potential refund of an undisclosed amount of tariffs paid.
-A sticking point is whether the United States Supreme Court will ultimately rule that Trump lacked the authority to impose the levies in the first place.
+A sticking point had been whether the United States Supreme Court would ultimately rule that Trump lacked the authority to impose the levies in the first place.

 From just $107.88 $24.99 for Kiplinger Personal Finance